 - Knowledge verification of rules of the road and signs

-Then you need to apply for the Learner’s Licence, which makes you eligible to attend the MELT Program.
+Then you need to apply for the Learner’s Licence, which makes you eligible to attend any approved MELT Program followed by the road test.
 It is a five-week long program and we offer it at Caledon Truck Driving School.
-We understand every student is different and create a personalised plan, so you make the most out of the program.
+We know every student is unique, so we create a personalized plan to help you get the most out of our program.
+To ensure you get the attention you deserve, we assign one trainer for every four students.